akka/akka-management/docs/src/main/paradox/akka-management.md

 and even trigger joining/leaving/downing decisions via HTTP calls to these routes.
 The routes and logic for these are implemented inside the `akka-management-cluster-http`.

-Management route providers should be regular extensions that aditionally extend the `akka.management.scaladsl.ManagementRoutesProvider` or `akka.management.javadsl.ManagementRoutesProvider` interface.
+Management route providers should be regular extensions that additionally extend the `akka.management.scaladsl.ManagementRoutesProvider` or `akka.management.javadsl.ManagementRoutesProvider` interface.